 - 3. Students will include a review of at least one research article in at least one teaching session, according to criteria. - 4.
+If an individual student is disrupting the learning environment, violating BCIT policy #5002 (attendance, conduct), or is in jeopardy of failing the course, then the tutor will meet with this student in accordance with policy #5002. - 5.
 The final mark will be determined by averaging the tutor's mark (50%) and the student's mark (50%) for a total of 15% of the course mark.
 Criteria related to attendance and evaluation will be solely marked by the tutor.
 The tutor reserves the right to remove any evaluation form that is inappropriate or incomplete.
-Students must achieve a minimum of 50% in their Group Skills mark in order to pass the course.

-B. Exams - 60% of total
+Students must achieve a minimum of 50% in their Group Skills mark in order to pass the course. - B. Exams 60% of total